p9c/tri/README.md

 I have constrained the scope of this library to only cover configuration.

+> #### What about logging?
+>
-It is not quite complete in that it lacks log rotation and placeholder implementation of logging to file, but https://github.com/parallelcointeam/pod/tree/master/pkg/util/clog is a channel-based logging library I have written that aims to reduce runtime overhead of allocation and function context switching by making the logging path pass through channels, and is designed such that one simple, very short log.go file can be added and entire packages are covered.
+> It is not quite complete in that it lacks log rotation and placeholder implementation of logging to file, but https://github.com/parallelcointeam/pod/tree/master/pkg/util/clog is a channel-based logging library I have written that aims to reduce runtime overhead of allocation and function context switching by making the logging path pass through channels, and is designed such that one simple, very short log.go file can be added and entire packages are covered.
+>
+> Logging system might logically be configurable from configuration but the configuration system itself doesn't really need logging (if it is thoroughly test-covered) and `clog` - or any other logging system you might want to use, needs to be hand-integrated into the packages that use it anyway.

+## Features of Tri

-## Readable declaration syntax in pure Go
+### Readable declaration syntax in pure Go

 The declaration types used by Tri are designed to combine readability with type-enforced structuring at compile time as far as possible, and then a full set of validators for every possible are defined and every container subtype checks for mandatory, impermissible and malformed elements, which executes in a depth-first descent and when it errors, returns the value through a series of error returns that halts at the first parse/validation error and informs the programmer exactly where the declarations are incorrect.